 Summer visit to Langholm: annual parade of Lodge Eskdale Kilwinning No. 107 (SC)

 Bro Ivan Eastwood will lead the visit to Langholm.
 It may lie not far beyond the border with England but it is definitely in Scotland.
 Its annual church parade is a memorable and colourful occasion, reminiscent of the processions to church common in northern England until the mid-nineteenth century.
 Ladies are welcome also to come, see, wave, cheer and listen and tea and sandwiches available.
+The First Grand Principal of Scotland will be in attendance to conduct the church service along with the brethren of five other provinces.
 A special experience – read about the last visit at www.mamr.co.uk

 Wednesday 23 September 2020 Venue: Masonic Centre, Castle Hill, Whitchurch, Salop SY13 1BQ